Yoctol/bottender/examples/telegram-poll/README.md

 npm run dev
 ```

-This command starts a server listening at `http://localhost:5000` for bot development.
+This command will start server for bot developing at `http://localhost:5000`.

-If you successfully start the server, you get a webhook URL in the format of `https://xxxxxxxx.ngrok.io/webhooks/telegram` from your terminal.
+If you successfully start the server, you will get a webhook URL like `https://xxxxxxxx.ngrok.io/webhooks/telegram` from command line.

 ## Set Webhook

-While the server is running, you can run the following command with `bottender` to set up the webhook with the webhook URL you got from running `npm run dev`:
+While the server running, you can run following command with `bottender` to set up the webhook with the webhook URL you get from running `npm run dev`:

 ```sh
 npx bottender telegram webhook set -w <YOUR_WEBHOOK_URL>